 The contributions of this work lie in three-fold: \begin{itemize} \item A transductive zero-shot hashing method (T-MLZSH) is proposed to solve the domain-shift problem in multi-label image retrieval.
-To the best of our knowledge, it is the first work studying the zero-shot hashing for multi-label image retrieval. \item An instance-concept coherence ranking algorithm is proposed for visual-semantic mapping, which can be used to predict the labels for unseen target data and hence improve the performance of zero-shot deep hashing. \item The proposed method obtained very promising results on three popular multi-label datasets, which constructs the benchmark for zero-shot multi-label image retrieval and paves the road for new research in this field. \end{itemize}
+To the best of our knowledge, it is the first work studying the zero-shot hashing for multi-label image retrieval. \item An instance-concept coherence ranking algorithm is proposed for visual-semantic mapping, which can be used to predict the labels for unseen target data and hence improve the performance of zero-shot deep hashing. \item The proposed method obtains very promising results on three popular multi-label datasets, which constructs the benchmark for zero-shot multi-label image retrieval and paves the road for new research in this field. \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{sec:relate} briefly reviews the related work.
-Section~\ref{sec:method} describes the deep neural network architecture for crack detection.
-Section~\ref{sec:experiment} demonstrates effectiveness of the proposed method by experiments.
+Section~\ref{sec:method} describes the neural network architecture for zero-shot image retrieval.
+Section~\ref{sec:experiment} demonstrates the effectiveness of the proposed method by experiments.
 Finally, Section~\ref{sec:conc} concludes the paper.